Top 71 Malaysian Slang Words Only Locals Use

 While we usually use these words as a compliment, Malaysians sometimes call random strangers “Eh, Leng Cai!” or “Eh, you Leng Lui” to get their attention, rather than the usual “excuse me.”

 Meaning: Slang for ‘brother.’
 Malaysians refer to their good friends as ‘macha,’ and it’s often considered the local equivalent of the English slang ‘fam.’

 42 Mamak (Malaysian Slang)

-Some places offering a fusion of Malaysian cuisine.
+Some places offer a fusion of Malaysian cuisine.